Coherent sheaves on the stack of Langlands parameters

-\begin{rmk} One may think the decomposition \eqref{E: glob dec} as the global analogue of the mod $\ell$ inertia types in the local case (Remark \ref{R: mod l inert type}).
-Clearly, $\Loc_{{}^cG,F,S}^{\Theta}$ is non-empty if and only if $\Theta$ is fixed under the action of the Frobenius $\sigma$. \end{rmk}
+\begin{remark} One may think the decomposition \eqref{E: glob dec} as the global analogue of the mod $\ell$ inertia types in the local case (Remark \ref{R: mod l inert type}).
+Clearly, $\Loc_{{}^cG,F,S}^{\Theta}$ is non-empty if and only if $\Theta$ is fixed under the action of the Frobenius $\sigma$. \end{remark}